GeReV/yagbe/README.md

 and other emulator.

 - The emulator is not fully cycle-accurate.
-  - However, CPU instructions are cycle-accurate (ignoring memory timings)
+  - However, CPU instructions are cycle-accurate (ignoring memory timings).
+  - PPU rendering _should_ be cycle-accurate, as far as I can tell.
 - Infrared and serial communication were ignored.
 - Only MBC1 (Memory Bank Controller) is implemented at the moment.
 - OAM corruption bug is ignored at the moment.